 Three keys to success for top woman

 As she has risen through the ranks, Donna has been a mentor and supporter of both sworn and unsworn women in Tasmania Police, encouraging them to seek out opportunities for professional development, promotion and to demonstrate leadership.
-Most recently she was instrumental in bringing together women from across police and other agencies for the first Be Bold for Change forum.

 From her earliest days on the beat, doing the best job she possibly could was always top of her agenda.